Samsung SDI — 2025 at a Glance

 - PP&E impairment: KRW 105 billion on idle facilities

-- Inventory valuation: identified as a key audit matter, reflecting the challenge of maintaining inventory value amid falling battery prices
+- Inventory valuation: identified as a key audit matter

 - Pending litigations: 36 active cases, including CRT collusion civil claims in Europe